WOMEN’S USA HOCKEY IS OLYMPIAN DYNASTY

 This game between USA and Canada came down to solid goal tending by both countries.
 Jordan Binnington for Canada was amazing but came up short giving up the second goal in OT.
 Connor Hellebuyck was just better perhaps with a little help from the spirit of Johnny Gaudreau, especially how the hell he got his stick on a puck Devon Toews could have gotten in the net in his sleep.
 Devon got the rebound and tapped it into a practically wide open net.
 In the last second, Hellebuyck reached out with his stick to stop that shot.
 In second period he also snuffed out a breakaway from one of the NHL superstars in Connor McDavid.
 How many goalies could say that they stopped McDavid coming right at you by themself?
 He also stopped a breakaway from Macklin Celebrini that was a huge save in the game.
 Hellebuyck stopped 41 out of Canada’s 42 shots including overtime.

 On August 29th of 2024, Johnny Gaudreau was in the prime of his hockey career when he was killed at 31 years of age.
 Johnny and brother Matthew were riding bikes near their home the night before their sister’s wedding.
 He played 11 seasons in the NHL which started with the Calgary Flames.
 He played 9 seasons in Calgary.
 The last two seasons of Johnny Hockey’s career he suited up for the Columbus Blue Jackets.
 He played in 763 NHL games & scored 243 goals while dishing out 500 assists for 743 total NHL points.
 He would have been a part of this gold medal team if he was not killed.
-The team honored him by having his number 13 displayed in the locker room.
+The team honored him by having his number 13 jersey displayed in the locker room.
 They brought it out to the bench.
 They had a banner with both Gaudreau brothers in their hockey uniforms.
 Matthew was in his Boston College uniform.
 The Gaudreau family was in attendance.
 This includes his parents Jane and Guy Gaudreau.
 His wife Meredith and their two children, 3 year old daughter Noa and 2 year old Johnny Jr..
 After the Americans won, for the celebratory picture on the ice with the team a few of the players brought Johnny’s kids out there.
 They ended up in the picture which really makes this win very special in many ways.
-We really have never seen USA Hockey win the gold.
-To win it and give a player and family a tribute is really something the world should take notice of.
+We really have never seen USA Hockey win the gold medal because it’s been almost 50 years.
+To win it this icon medal for your country and give a player and his family a tribute is really something the world should take notice of.
 This is how humanity should be coming together after going through some kind of tragedy.
 Johnny would have been 32 years of age and you have to believe he would have made the USA team and contributed to this magical run they had this season.
 The family of Johnny needed that.
 These tributes celebrate the fallen like the Billy Joel song, “Only the Good Die Young.”
 All these athletes playing in the Olympics have their own stories.
 They had people they loved that have passed away.
 The motivation.
 How they got here.
 How they performed for those missing people who are watching from the heavens.
 The NHL players are professional players.
 Sometimes professionals need a little reminder that life can be good, bad, and ugly.
 It’s how you handle yourself.
 They handle it by achieving their goal winning the gold.
 Some day I hope Johnny Graudeau Jr. becomes a professional hockey player.
 Johnny Hockey II, sounds like an up and coming superstar in the NHL.
 Maybe he will help USA win another gold medal.